Screen Time vs Play Time

 Slow-paced, simple programs with real human interactions (like Sesame Street or Bluey) are better than fast-paced cartoons.
 The AAP specifically recommends content that encourages interaction, uses familiar scenarios, and has a clear narrative structure.
 Avoid apps marketed as "educational" that are really just flashy stimulus.

 Give warnings before transitions ("Two more minutes, then we turn it off and do something fun").
-Have an activity ready to go — don't just take the screen away.
+Have an activity ready to go.
+Don't just take the screen away.
 Involve your child in choosing: "Should we do stickers or play dough next?"
 Consistency matters more than perfection.

 Research consistently shows toddlers learn more effectively from hands-on activities than from any app.
 A 2-year-old learns more about shapes from a shape sorter toy than from a shape-matching app.
 If you do use apps, co-play with your child and limit to short sessions.

-Browse screen-free activities by age, duration, or energy level — all zero-prep.
+Browse screen-free activities by age, duration, or energy level.
+All zero-prep.

 Sources